-Beasleys, Pete White and Thurman White Jr. to be Inducted into The Foundation for Oklahoma City Public Schools’ Wall of Fame
+Beasleys, Pete White and Thurman White Jr. to be Inducted into Oklahoma City Public Schools Foundation’s Wall of Fame

 The Foundation for Oklahoma City Public Schools will induct three new members – including a married couple entering as one honoree – into the Wall of Fame on Nov.
 2 at the organization’s 33rd annual Wall of Fame Humanitarian Awards dinner.
 They will join 77 other alumni and community leaders who have been inducted since the Wall of Fame was created in 1985.

 Dr. Lee and Sherry Beasley graduated from John Marshall High School.
 Dr. Beasley has been an endodontist in Oklahoma City since 1977 and Sherry Beasley founded local interior design firm Interior Images Inc. after teaching fourth grade.